 Believing that Jesus loves us opens the door to freely love one another, without fear, without jealousy, without self-serving.
 1 Peter 1: 22 tells us a loving heart is evidence of a heart purified by Jesus and in 1 Corinthians Paul explains what a loving heart looks like in relationship with others.
 Love protects rather than hurting with envy, pride or anger.
 Love doesn’t self-serve or keep record of wrongs, but instead trusts.
 Love hopes and perseveres when times get tough.
 James tells us that love doesn’t show favoritism, isn’t critical or judgmental, and serves others rather than self.

 We as believers don’t love in response to the actions of others, we love in response to the actions of JESUS.
 Does that mean we will be hurt?
 Yes.
 Does that mean we will suffer?
 Yes.
 Will we fail miserably in this love at times?
 Of course.
-The stories in this magazine are evidence of each these.
 But because of Jesus, we have hope when we are hurt, peace and healing when we suffer, and forgiveness when we fail.

 Our hope at My Journey of Faith Ministries, is that the body will be built of healed, redeemed, and LOVED believers who are encouraging and loving others like Christ loves us.
 Like I said, relationships aren’t easy, but if we can get this right- in our marriages, in our families, in our friendships, in our churches- the world will know Jesus truly is who He says.